 Keep the conversation going over dinner in the relaxed ambiance of Lanai City Bar & Grille.
 Enjoy seasonal menus featuring fresh fish, local venison and bold Pacific Rim flavors.
 Ask ahead, you may be treated to live music from local talent atop bubbling small-town charm.

 Spend the morning snorkelling in the Hulopoe Bay marine preserve and commune with abundant sea life along the way.
 Back on dry land, stop by VIEWS for a casual al fresco lunch of grilled seafood and seasonal salads.
-Then meander to the Hawanwana Spa for an hour-long Pineapple Citrus Body Polish treatment, which uses homemade ingredients inspired by Lanai's days as a Dole pineapple plantation.
+Then meander to the Hawanwana Spa for an hour-long Pineapple Citrus Body Polish treatment, which uses homemade ingredients inspired by Lanai's days as a Dole pineapple plantation, and then take a sunrise hike to Pu’upehe (Sweetheart Rock).

 Afterwards, treat yourself to NOBU’s world-class Japanese food, prepared with ingredients from the restaurant’s half-acre Lanai garden.
 Choose the chef’s omakase, or tasting menu, or follow your whim at the sushi bar.
 Conclude with chewy, sweet mochi ice cream, a local favourite.